cakephp/docs/en/core-libraries/components/access-control-lists.rst

 .. php:class:: AclComponent(ComponentCollection $collection, array $settings = array())

 Access control in CakePHP is provided by the ``AclComponent``.
-It uses an adapter pattern to allow any required access control strategy to be implemented.
+It uses an adapter pattern to allow any required access control strategy to be implemented through a consistent interface.
 There are a few Acl implementations provided in CakePHP as well.

 Before diving into the particulars of CakePHP's access control component, its a good idea to brush up on some of the terminology used regarding access control.
 There are two primary types of resources in access control.
 ARO's and ACO's.
-While they seem daunting at first, the acronyms are far less intimidating.
+While they seem daunting at first, the acronyms are far less intimidating and confusing then they really are:

-* **ARO** (Access Requestor Object) These are your users.
+* **ARO** (Access Requestor Object) These are your users, or actors.
 Users request access to other resources.
 The permissions defined in your ACL either grant or deny them access to any requested resource.
 While an **ARO** can technically not be a user, it is generally an agent requesting access to another resource.
-* **ACO** (Access Controlled Object) These are the non user domain objects in your application.
+* **ACO** (Access Controlled Object) These are the non-user domain objects in your application.
 Your controller actions, your posts, your comments, your invoices, your cart items.
 Basically anything a user needs to ask for access to.